l7mp/learning-go/99-labs/04-immutability/README.md

 1. Enter the directory under `99-labs/code/splitdim`.
 Make sure all tests from the previous lab pass at this point.

-2. Next, we have to make our package imports right.
+2. Next, we will get our package imports right.

-   In particular, we are going to use the key-value store client library so we will have to add that to the dependencies of `splitdim`, and since the key-value store uses the `transactionlog` package we have an implicit dependency to that too, and we also need to add the necessary "replace" rules to make sure Go finds our modules in the local file system (note that transitive dependencies are usually handled by Go automatically, but this time we need to do this manually due to the "replace" rules):
+   As we are going to use the key-value store client library we will have to add that to the package dependencies of `splitdim`, and since the key-value store uses the `transactionlog` package we have an implicit dependency to that too, and we also need to add the necessary "replace" rules to make sure Go finds our modules in the local file system (note that transitive dependencies are usually handled by Go automatically, but this time we need to do this manually due to the "replace" rules):
    ``` shell
    go get kvstore
    go mod edit -replace kvstore=../kvstore